mincongzhang/AAD/aad_backward_mode_detail.md

 tangent trace:

+evaluation trace:
+Wengert, Robert Edwin.
+"A simple automatic derivative evaluation program."
+Communications of the ACM 7.8 (1964): 463-464.

 This essentially gives us the way to conduct forward mode AD: by using dual numbers, we can get the primal and tangent trace simultaneously.